We can learn a lot about the history of our town from the names of the streets and places.

-Hylan Blvd . - Named for John Francis Hylan (1868-1936), the Mayor of New York City from 1918 to 1925.
+Hylan Blvd. - Named for John Francis Hylan (1868-1936), the Mayor of New York City from 1918 to 1925.
 Not many people remember when Hylan Blvd. was constructed in 1927.
 A median, albeit short-lived, ran down the center of the road from Page Ave. to the Conference House.
-Hylan Blvd. continued to the water's edge where the Russell Pavilion stands today.
+Hylan Blvd. continued to the water's edge where the Russell Pavilion will soon be reconstructed.

-Lee Ave. - Formerly Center St. and later named for the Robert Lee family, builders, who constructed many homes along this street and the surrounding streets.
-Robert Lee and family resided at 7372 Amboy Road.
+Lee Ave. - Formerly Center St. and later named for Robert Lee and sons, builders, who constructed many homes along this street and the surrounding streets.
+The Lee family resided at 7372 Amboy Road.